-Three political parties are represented on the council.
-The Labour party holds 48 seats, the Liberal Democrat party 13 seats and the Conservative party two seats.
+Two political parties are represented on the council.
+The Labour party holds 49 seats, the Liberal Democrat party 11 seats and there are three vacancies.
 The council is controlled by the Labour party.

 A cabinet, which is a senior group of councillors working in a similar way to the government's cabinet, is headed by the leader.
 The leader is elected by council assembly for a term of four years.
 The leader appoints a cabinet made up of up to ten councillors, each holding a special 'portfolio' of responsibility.
 The cabinet is responsible for leading the community planning and consultation process, searching for best value, drafting the budget, deciding on policies, and taking decisions on resources and priorities.
 The portfolio responsibilities are currently: